aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/imailmergedatasource/_index.md

  **Examples:**

-Performs mail merge from a custom data source.
+Shows how to execute a mail merge with a data source in the form of a custom object.

 ```